WICG/navigation-api/security-privacy-questionnaire.md

 **Do the features in your specification introduce new state for an origin that persists across browsing sessions?**

-No. The persistent state in `appHistoryEntry.state` is specifically scoped to session history entries, which are scoped to browsing sessions.
+No. The persistent state in `historyEntry.state` is specifically scoped to session history entries, which are scoped to browsing sessions.

 **Do the features in your specification expose information about the underlying platform to origins?**